prathapaparna/Kubernetes-techcloudifyme/RBAC/README.md

 - before previous version(1.24) when we create sa it will automatically create a secret
 ## User Account:
 - Designed for human users, cluster-wide, managed externally, and authenticated via external credentials

+## Role:
+- A Role is a collection of permissions that allow users to perform specific actions (verbs, such as “get”, “create”, “and “delete”) on a defined set of Kubernetes resource types (such as Pods, Deployments, and Namespaces).
+Roles are namespaced objects; the permissions they grant only apply within the namespace that the Role belongs to.
+## ClusterRole:
+- ClusterRoles work similarly to Roles but are a non-namespaced alternative for cluster-level resources.
+You’ll need to use a ClusterRole to control access to objects such as Nodes, which don’t belong to any namespace.
+ClusterRoles also allow you to globally access namespaced resources across all namespaces, such as every Pod in your cluster.
+## RoleBinding:
+- RoleBindings represent the links between your Roles and Users or Service Accounts.
+A RoleBinding lets you reference a Role, then grant those permissions to one or more users (termed Subjects).
+## ClusterRoleBinding:
+- ClusterRoleBinding is equivalent to RoleBinding, but targets ClusterRole resources instead of Roles.